 Civil Litigation in Massachusetts

 As human beings we are put into situations every day where potential for disagreements or injuries can result in varying forms.
-Where those circumstances cannot be resolved quickly and amicably, the civil court system provides an avenue through this justice can be pursued.
+When those circumstances cannot be resolved quickly and amicably, the civil court system provides an avenue through which justice can be pursued.
 There are many complexities to navigate within this system, ranging from the type of case to the size of the losses involved.
-Regardless of the type or size of your case our attorneys will pursue a resolution that preserves your best interests.
+Regardless of the type or size of your case, our attorneys will pursue a resolution that preserves your best interests.

 Claims of $7,000.00 and below within the Commonwealth of Massachusetts are almost entirely covered by the Small Claims process, unless the actions involves claims of slander and/or libel.
 However, there are two exceptions to the $7,000.00 limit, including any additional damages awarded that arise from a 93A action under Massachusetts General.
 Laws Chapter 93A or an Automobile Property Damage Claims.
 Click here to learn more...

 Claims that are between $7,000.00 and $25,000 will be handled at the District Court level.
 This process is different than the Small Claims process, and is usually handled by an experienced attorney.